inbo/reporting-rshiny-woonuitbreidingsgebieden/woonuitbreidingsgebieden/README.md

 As the package is not available on CRAN, the easiest way of installing the package is using the `devtools` package and referring to the git repository holding the package code:

     devtools::install_github("inbo/woonuitbreidingsgebieden",
-                             subdir = "woonuitbreidingsgebieden",
+                             subdir = "woonuitbreidingsgebieden")
-                             auth_token= MYTOKEN)

-with MYTOKEN, the token as you will receive it from Github, using [the guidelines](https://github.com/settings/tokens).
-Remark also that the package itself is stored in a subfolder of the repository, which is tackled by the `subdir` command.
+Remark that the package itself is stored in a subfolder of the repository, which is tackled by the `subdir` command.

 One installed, the functionalities can be derived by loading the package: